 Harris’ career at Alabama

 With a year of development in the public eye, Harris flourished into one of the nation’s top linebackers in 2020.
 In the first game of the season against Missouri, he logged the first sack of his career.
-The Alabama coaching staff named him the team’s Defensive Player of the Week for his endeavors.
+For his endeavors, the Alabama coaching staff named him the team’s Defensive Player of the Week.
 Harris would add another four such awards against Tennessee, Mississippi State, Kentucky, and Auburn.